Skip to main content

 Which company has more employees?

-Pagaya has approximately 500-1000 employees, while ADVANCE.AI has approximately 100-500.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Pagaya has about 500-1000 employees; ADVANCE.AI has about 100-500.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Pagaya and ADVANCE.AI competitors?